bio2kg/bio2kg-etl/README.md

 ## Credits

-We reused the RML mappings from this publication: https://doi.org/10.5281/zenodo.3552369
+We reused some RML mappings from this publication: https://doi.org/10.5281/zenodo.3552369